|Dates & Deadlines:||Click here to view|

 The CIEE Service-Learning program provides students with an integrated approach to learning and community involvement.
 The program enables students to be active in service while providing opportunities to reflect upon the complexities and challenges facing Cape Town specifically and South Africa generally.
 The program is conducted in, and intends to meet the needs of, local communities in order to help foster civic responsibility while engaging students in a rigorous academic program of language study, research methodology, African studies, and research.

-The Service-Learning program at the University of Cape Town (UCT) provides a framework for students to fulfill their educational and personal goals while also giving back to the communities in which their learning takes place.
+The Service-Learning program at Cape Town provides a framework for students to fulfill their educational and personal goals while also giving back to the communities in which their learning takes place.
 CIEE provides its own placement and oversight of the service component of the Service-Learning program.

 The program runs during the fall and spring semesters and consists of 15 semester credits based upon three main components: